December 10, 2024

 “What we’ve learned from multiple randomized controlled trials involving weight loss surgery in patients with diabetes is that patients would likely benefit from surgery starting at a BMI of just 30,” Spann said.

-Whether a procedure is right for you will depend on additional individual health factors.
-Risks associated with bariatric surgery are similar to other abdominal surgeries performed in a minimally invasive fashion, Spann said.
-Talk to your health care provider for a complete list of considerations.
+Whether a procedure is right for you will depend on additional details of your own health.
+Risks associated with bariatric surgery are similar to other abdominal surgeries performed in a minimally invasive way, such as laparoscopic cholecystectomy, Spann said.
+Talk to your health care provider for a list of considerations.

 weight loss plateau